How to Format USB or External Hard Drive to NTFS on Mac/PC

 format USB to NTFS

-How to Format a USB Flash Drive to NTFS on Mac
+How to Format USB/HDD to NTFS on Mac - 2 Ways

-For newer macOS versions, you may use the built-in Disk Utility app to format USB or external hard drive to NTFS format.
+If you have installed an NTFS driver on your Mac by using some NTFS for Mac software applications, you may use the built-in Mac Disk Utility app to format USB or external hard drive to NTFS.
+These programs may add a "Windows NTFS" option in Disk Utility.
 Follow the steps below.

 how to format USB to NTFS on Mac